Dharti Ke Lal: Overview

 Dharti Ke Lal was critically acclaimed for its scathing view of the notorious Bengal famine of 1943, in which millions of Bengalis died.
 It is considered an important political film as it gives a realistic portrayal of the changing social and economic climate during World War II.

-The film uses the plight of a single family caught in this famine, and tells the story of human devastation, and the loss of humanity during the struggle to survive.
+The film focuses on the plight of a single family caught in this famine, and tells the story of human devastation, and the loss of humanity during the struggle to survive.

-During the Bengal famine of 1943, members of the IPTA travelled all over India, performing plays and collecting funds for the survivors of the famine, which destroyed a whole generation of farmer families in Bengal.

-Thus Abbas was deeply influenced by the work of IPTA, and hence based his script upon two of IPTA's plays, Nabanna (Harvest) and Jabanbandi by Bijon Bhattacharya, and the story Annadata by Krishan Chander.
-Even the cast of the film was mainly actors from IPTA.
+During the Bengal famine of 1943, members of the Indian People's Theater Association (IPTA) travelled all over India, performing plays and collecting funds for the survivors of the famine, which destroyed a whole generation of farmer families in Bengal.
+Thus, the film's director and writer Khwaja Ahmad Abbas was deeply influenced by the work of IPTA, and hence based his script upon two of IPTA's plays: Nabanna (Harvest) and Jabanbandi by Bijon Bhattacharya, and the story Annadata by Krishan Chander.
+Even the cast of the film consisted mainly of actors from IPTA.

-The film marked another chapter in the influential new wave in Indian cinema, which focussed on socially relevant themes as in Neecha Nagar (1946), made by Chetan Anand, also scripted by Abbas, and which continued with Bimal Roy's Do Bigha Zamin (1953).
+The film marked another chapter in the influential new wave in Indian cinema, which focused on socially relevant themes as in Neecha Nagar (1946), made by Chetan Anand, also scripted by Abbas, and which continued with Bimal Roy's Do Bigha Zamin (1953).

-It was the first and perhaps the only film produced by IPTA (Indian People's Theater Association) and remains one of the important Hindi films of that decade.
-The film marked the screen debut of Zohra Sehgal and also gave actor Balraj Sahni his first important on screen role.
+It was the first and possibly only film produced by IPTA, and is still considered one of the important Hindi films of the 1940s.
+The film marked the screen debut of Zohra Sehgal and also gave actor Balraj Sahni his first important on-screen role.

-The New York Times called it "...a gritty realistic drama."
+The New York Times called it "a gritty realistic drama."

-It proved to be tremendously influential not only to future filmmakers who admired its neorealist-like qualities—but also to intellectuals of India's left-wing.
+It was highly influential to both to future filmmakers, who admired its neorealist-like qualities, and to intellectuals of India's left-wing.